ValentineCodes/universal-profile-extension/README.md

 [Watch Video](https://youtu.be/ifinfGaAc8Y)

 ## Features

 - `useProfile` - A hook to query profile data
 - `UniversalProfile` - A card component to display user's profile data
 - `UPRainbowKitCustomConnectButton` - A connect button to display user's profile name and image
 - `UniversalProviderAddress` - A component to display a connected user's profile name and image
+- `ProfileInput` - A component for profile searching
+- `SignerInput` - A component for profile searching that resolves to the controller with SIGN permission

 ## Setup Instructions